Skip to Content

 You Might Also Like

-Hand-painted Thangka with Tibetan Mantras
+Large Hand-Painted Thangka with Tibetan Mantras and 'Lotus' Surround

-Hand-Painted Thangka of White Tara (རྗེ་བཙུན་སྒྲོལ་དཀར་) with 24 Carat Gold, Commissioned exclusively for Jordan Quill
+Hand-Painted Thangka of White Tara (རྗེ་བཙུན་སྒྲོལ་དཀར་) with 24 Carat Gold (large)

 SHIPPING